|

 Lindley, and it was he who described the species and named it Wellingtonia

-gigantea after the Duke of Wellington, who had died the year before.
+gigantea for the Duke of Wellington, who had died the year before.

-It was subsequently named Sequoia gigantea when that genus
+It was subsequently renamed Sequoia gigantea when that genus

 Umberto Quattrocchi, L'Obel "studied at the University of Montpellier,